ogratwicklcs/Webinar-Workshop-Ansible-Linux/2.5-rbac/README.md

 Now click the **PERMISSIONS** button in the **TEAMS** view, you will be greeted with "No Permissions Have Been Granted".

-Permissions allow to read, modify, and administer projects, inventories, and other Tower elements.
-Permissions can be set for different resources.

 ## Granting Permissions

 To allow users or teams to actually do something, you have to set permissions.
-The user **wweb** should only be allowed to modify content of the assigned webservers.
+The Team `Web Content` should only be allowed to modify content of the assigned webservers.

 Add the permission to use the template: